 Rebekah Bastian is a strategic product executive and corporate culture leader.
-Coming over from Microsoft in 2005, she helped to build and grow Zillow Group from a stealth pre-launch startup of 20 employees to a $7B+ market cap company of over 3,000 employees.
-Rebekah has been a major driver of the product strategy, organizational transformation and cultural innovation throughout the company’s growth.
+Coming over from Microsoft in 2005, she helped to build and grow Zillow from a stealth pre-launch startup of 20 employees to a $13B+ market cap company of over 5,000 employees.
+She served as vice president of product and vice president of community & culture at Zillow before leaving to co-found OwnTrail in 2020.

-During Rebekah’s 15 years as a product leader, she started a listing feed program to import millions of real estate listings, spearheaded a cross-platform suite of mobile apps, created and led the product org for the Premier Agent business – responsible for >70% of Zillow Group’s revenue – and led evolving revenue models for ecommerce and sales platforms.
-She also managed and led the cross-brand digital advertising integration after acquiring Trulia – a complex multi-team effort that was completed three months ahead of schedule without negative impact on the business.
+During Rebekah’s 20 years as a product leader, she started a listing feed program to import millions of real estate listings, spearheaded a cross-platform suite of mobile apps, created and led the product org for the Premier Agent business – responsible for >70% of Zillow’s revenue – and led evolving revenue models for ecommerce and sales platforms.
+She also managed and led the cross-brand digital advertising integration after Zillow acquired Trulia – a complex multi-team effort that was completed three months ahead of schedule without negative impact on the business.

-Recognizing her strategic leadership skills coupled with her success in organizational growth, Zillow Group selected Rebekah to found the new Community & Culture organization, responsible for Equity & Belonging, Cultural Engagement, and Social Impact Products.
-This transition has proven Rebekah’s effectiveness as an operator and a leader across the business, from products to people.
+Recognizing her strategic leadership skills coupled with her success in organizational growth, Zillow selected Rebekah to found the inaugural Community & Culture organization, responsible for Equity & Belonging, Cultural Engagement, and Social Impact Products.
+This transition proved Rebekah’s effectiveness as an operator and a leader across the business, from products to people.

-Rebekah has served on several nonprofit boards.
-Currently she is on the Board of Directors of Bellwether Housing, serving on the fund development committee, and the Advisory Board for the University of Washington School of Mechanical Engineering.
-She is an advisor to technology startups, providing feedback on product strategy, business models, analytics, scaling and org management.
+Rebekah has served on several nonprofit boards, currently serving as secretary of the board of directors for Bellwether Housing.
+She also serves as an advisor to technology startups, providing direction on product strategy, business models, analytics, scaling and org management.

 Rebekah earned her Masters of Mechanical Engineering from UC Berkeley and Bachelors of Mechanical Engineering from the University of Washington.
-She is also a mentor, a mother to two boys and an aerial acrobat.
+She is also an angel investor, a mother to two boys and an aerial acrobat.